World Cup Quarter-Final Fixtures

 Uruguay and Ghana played a close game and the result was 1-1 heading into the last minutes of the game.
 But then, Ghana had a massive chance – goalkeeper was already beaten and the ball was going right into the net, only to be stopped by Suarez's handball.
 The striker was sent off, Ghana received a penalty that would send them to the semi finals, and Asamoah Gyan failed to convert it, sending the ball well over the bar.
 Uruguay managed to hold in extra time despite being a man down and, in the end, secure their place in the semi finals after winning on penalties.

-Who are the favourites to reach the World Cup Semi-Finals?
+Who are the favourites to reach the World Cup Quarter-Final?

 World cup quarter final fixtures